ahallur10/Project-Showcase/Undergraduate-Projects/README.md

 <h2>Purpose</h2>
 <p>
-These projects reflect the breadth of my undergraduate work — from academic research to applied software engineering.
-They serve as part of my portfolio to demonstrate my readiness for graduate-level study and research in data science and information science.
+These projects reflect the strongest projects of my undergraduate work and they serve as part of my portfolio to demonstrate my readiness for graduate-level study and research in data science and information science.
 </p>